-Deciphering the language of transcription factors, article on the GEM paper.
+Deciphering the language of transcription factors (MIT News article on the GEM paper).

-GEM is a software tool to study protein-DNA
+GEM is a Java software for studying protein-DNA

-GEM links binding event discovery and motif discovery with positional priors in the context of a generative probabilistic model of ChIP data and genome sequence, resolves ChIP data into explanatory motifs and binding events at unsurpassed spatial resolution .
+GEM links binding event discovery and motif discovery with positional priors in the context of a generative probabilistic model of ChIP data and genome sequence, resolves ChIP data into explanatory motifs and binding events at unsurpassed spatial resolution.
+GEM reciprocally improves motif discovery using binding event locations, and binding event predictions using discovered motifs.

 GEM has following features: